dspivak/dependent-types/poly-universes.lagda.md

 * However, since this trivial elimination rule has an inverse `η♯⁻¹ tt : ⊤ → u (η tt)`, it follows that there is a (unique) element `η♯⁻¹ tt tt : u (η tt)`, which corresponds to the introduction rule for $\top$: $$\inferrule{~}{\Gamma \vdash \mathsf{tt} : \top}$$
 * Moreover, the uniqueness of this element corresponds to the $\eta$-law for $\top$: $$\frac{\Gamma \vdash x : \top}{\Gamma \vdash x = \mathsf{tt}}$$

-But then, what sorts of laws can we expect Cartesian lenses as above to obey, and is the existence of such a lens all that is needed to ensure that the natural model $𝔲$ has dependent pair types in the original sense of Awodey & Newstead's definition in terms of Cartesian (pseudo)monads, or is some further data required?
+But then, what sorts of laws can we expect Cartesian lenses as above to obey, and is the existence of such a lens all that is needed to ensure that the natural model $𝔲$ has dependent pair types in the original sense of Awodey & Newstead's definition in terms of Cartesian (pseudo)monads \cite{awodey2014natural,awodey2018polynomial}, or is some further data required?
 And what about `Π` types, or other type formers?
 To answer these questions, we will need to study the structure of `◃`, along with some closely related functors, in a bit more detail.
 In particular, we shall see that the structure of `◃` as a monoidal product on $\mathbf{Poly}$ reflects many of the basic identities one expects to hold of `Σ` types.

 For instance, the associativity of `◃` corresponds to the associativity of `Σ`-types.